Position: Youth Instructor

 - Experience working with groups of kids in educational, youth program, and/or camp settings; demonstrable classroom/group management skills

-- Flexible when working with unpredictable youth program conditions
+- Be flexible in working with unpredictable youth program conditions

 - Successful candidates will need to have a background check and become CPR certified